jvanmeter/ansible-ocp4-install-aws/README.md

 # ansible-ocp4-install-aws
 ansible-ocp4-install-aws is an ansible OpenShift 4 installer helper using the full stack AWS installation.
 The playbooks allow for installation customization for cluster size, instance types, regions, along with other deployment options.

-The ansible-ocp4-install-aws playbooks were originally developed to allow for simple and rapid OpenShift 4 cluster deployments for use with OpenShift training workshop lab environments.
-This is especially true for the Service Mesh deployment, as the playbooks are designed to implement a specific workshop configuration.
+The ansible-ocp4-install-aws playbooks were developed to enable simple and rapid OpenShift 4 cluster deployments generally, and specifically to deliver OpenShift training workshop lab environments.
+This is especially true for the Service Mesh deployment, as the `deploy_service_mesh_workshop` Ansible role is designed to deliver a Red Hat Service Mesh workshop environment.
+The lab guide for this workshop is available [here](http://redhatgov.io/workshops/openshift_service_mesh/).

 ---
 ## Dependencies